Giant sea bass: Characteristics

+There are published reports of giant sea bass exceeding 7 ft in length.
+A 2014 study by Hawk and Allen found specimens up to 2.003 m long.
+As growth in the giant sea bass slows with increasing age, the study also reported that the Von Bertalanffy function predicts a maximum length of 2.0622 m at an indefinite age.
+Reports of giant sea bass weighing as much as 600 lb cannot be verified.
+A specimen weighing 435 lb was reported in 1971.
+Aside from its tremendous size, the giant sea bass is also known for its lengthy lifespan.
+They mature around the age of 11 or 12, around the weight of 50 lbs.
+While some unverifiable reports have claimed that giant sea bass live to 90 or 100 years of age, Hawk and Allen report that while they found several specimens that were very close to the expected maximum size of the fish, none were older than 76 years of age.

 In the eastern North Pacific, its range is from Humboldt Bay, California, to the Gulf of California, Mexico, most common from Point Conception southward.
 In the northwestern Pacific it occurs around Japan.
 It usually stays near kelp forests, drop-offs, or rocky bottoms and sand or mudflats.
 Juvenile giant sea bass can be found at depths around 69 ft, with adults of the species found at depths below 66 ft.
-Juveniles of the species are brightly colored in red or orange, however as individuals of the species mature they take on more muddled colors of gray or brown.
+Juveniles of the species are brightly colored in red or orange; they become gray or brown as they mature.

 Diet

 Within kelp forests giant sea bass are the apex predator.
 Giant sea bass feed on crustaceans, as well as a wide variety of fish.
 For populations off the coast of California, anchovies and croaker are prominent food sources.
 Mackerel, sheephead, whitefish, sand bass, and several types of crab also make up the sea bass's diet.
 Despite their great size and bulky appearance, giant sea bass have been known to move extremely quickly, outstripping bonito.